Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 - `mac_key: SecretKey`.
 Secret key used for MAC based authentication with the server.
 - `vault_key_access: Bytes`.
 Vault key encrypted with the `auth_method_secret_key`
   (see [RFC 1014](1014-account-vault-for-device-stored-on-server.md) for its internal format).
-- `master_secret_algorithm: KeyAlgorithm`.
-The algorithm to obtain the `auth_method_master_secret`, it depends on the authentication method used, this attribute should contains the full configuration needed to do this operation (Typically, for the password it should be something like `{"name": "ARGON2ID", "opslimit": 65536, "memlimit_kb": 3, "parallelism": 1}`).
+- `password_algorithm: PasswordAlgorithm`.
+The algorithm to derive `auth_method_master_secret`
+  given the password.
+This attribute should contains the full configuration needed to do this operation (e.g.`{"name": "ARGON2ID", "salt": b"<salt>", "opslimit": 65536, "memlimit_kb": 3, "parallelism": 1}`).
+  This field is left empty for authentication methods that don't rely on password.
-- `enabled: bool` (server side-only): Indicate if this method is enabled or not.
+- `disabled_on: DateTime` (server side-only): Indicate if this method is enabled or not.

 > [!NOTE]
 >